 LESSON #1: The First Ten = The Secret of the New Marketing

 The First TEN, everyone has 10 people in the world.
 If you play for them and they walk away you need to change your music, but if those 10 bring 10 more friends tomorrow now you can amplify what you are doing.

 Nobody (Not even me) can change the world for you if those first 10 don’t think you are amazing.

-It doesn’t mean KISS makeup or an OK GO video, but it means are you delivering something with enough authenticity and passion that people demand you do it again for their friends.
+This doesn’t mean KISS makeup or an OK GO video.
+It means are you delivering something with enough authenticity and passion that people demand you do it again for their friends.

-If the answer to that is no than you’ve got to improve what you are making.
+If the answer to that is no then you’ve got to improve what you are making.

 There’s never ever, ever been a better time to be an independent artist than right now….
 Ever.

 If you are going to go into this angry that you don’t get royalties from Spotify, angry that people are sharing your music go do something else for a living.